 - All existing open files have been migrated to IRISS, and are no longer in paper format.
 If you are unclear how to proceed, please email firstname.lastname@example.org.

 External View Access

-To assist researchers whose studies also require approvals from Alberta Health Services (AHS) or Covenant Health for the use of their resources for research purposes (e.g., facilities, equipment, staff, patients or their records and systems), the Health Research Ethics Board of Alberta (HREBA) at Alberta Innovates – Health Solutions (AIHS) is allowing AHS and Covenant Health access to the IRISS system.
+To assist researchers whose studies also require approvals from Alberta Health Services (AHS) or Covenant Health for the use of their resources for research purposes (e.g., facilities, equipment, staff, patients or their records and systems), the Health Research Ethics Board of Alberta (HREBA) at Alberta Innovates (AI) is allowing AHS and Covenant Health access to the IRISS system.